 President Franklin D. Roosevelt signed Executive Order 9066 in 1942, giving U.S. armed forces broad powers to incarcerate anyone in the name of military defense.
 The government overwhelmingly used this power to imprison Japanese and Japanese Americans for having “foreign enemy ancestry.”
 Ultimately, the military kept 120,000 people under armed guard, mostly in isolated areas of the West, forcing them to leave their homes, businesses, possessions and normal lives behind for the duration of the war.
+Decades later, President Ronald Reagan signed into law the Civil Liberties Act of 1988, which officially apologized for the forced imprisonment on behalf of the U.S. government and authorized reparation payments to former internees still alive when the act was passed.
 Visitors to Manzanar today can imagine what life was like behind the barbed wire fences of an incarceration camp during this dark period of America’s history.

 More about Manzanar

 Read more about A Fruitful Mission

 Magazine Article A Fruitful Mission As the park system’s fruit trees reach the end of their lifespans, staff are scrambling to save them.

 Read more about These 10 National Parks Wouldn’t Exist Without Women

 Blog Post These 10 National Parks Wouldn’t Exist Without Women From Joshua Tree to Great Sand Dunes, these 10 special places are protected today thanks to their female champions.